b-pardi/pyQCM/README.md

 		- If you cloned the repository, you only need to move one directory: `cd BraTaDio`
 		- If you extracted the ZIP file, use your file explorer to find the code you extracted and enter the BraTaDio folder
 		- Then copy the folder path
-		- In a terminal, type: `cd "<pasete your path here"` ensuring you have the quotes
+		- In a terminal, type: `cd "<paste your path here>"` ensuring you have the quotes
 - Setup virtual environment (optional but reccommended)
 	- Create the virtual environment: `python -m venv .venv`
 	- Activate it